MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5601.md

 ---
 title: Fixed Asset List (report)
-description: Get a comprehensive listing of all fixed assets owned by an organization at a specific point in time.
+description: Get a comprehensive list of all fixed assets that an organization owned at a specific point in time.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf